Kingdom Filipina Hacienda: KFH ambassador in Singapore

 In May 2021, British national Benjamin Glynn was arrested for not wearing a mask in Singapore, in defiance of COVID-19 pandemic protocols, as well as harassing the police and for being a public nuisance.
 He insist that laws does not apply to him claiming to being a "sovereign citizen".
 Abdul Rashid Abdul Rahman, a Singaporean, attempted to represent Glynn in defense of a "sovereign compatriot" despite having no license to practice law.
 Abdul Rashid affiliates himself with the KFH claiming to be the self-styled monarchy's "ambassador-at-large and advocate".
 Glynn would be deported in August 2021.

-Lee Hui Yin disrupted the Glynn trial calling the procedure a "kangaroo court" and was accused of disrespected the judge.
+Lee Hui Yin disrupted the Glynn trial calling the procedure a "kangaroo court" and was accused of disrespecting the judge.
 She had additional charges after she allegedly for getting into a spat with two police officers over mask mandates.
 Lee, also a sovereign citizen herself, likewise wanted Abdul Rashid to represent her in her case.

 Abdul Rashid himself would also be charged for failing to wear a mask in two separate occasions in 2022 and invoked his status as a sovereign citizen in a bid to prove the court has no authority over him.